Flamenco/stackeditpro/Features.md

 Here is *what's new* in this edition of **StackEditPro**.
-All features and fixes are ordered by *recently modified*.
+All features and fixes are ordered by *most recently modified*.

 # New Features